joseph-arnstein/lyrics-matcher-3.0/README.md

-# My-Resturaunts
+# Lyrics-Matcher
 #### Android app developed as practice for Epicodus code school
 #### by Joseph Arnstein

 ## description

-MyResturaunts is a project from the Epicodus Android course designed as a learning tool developed over the course of the 5-week class by the author with instruction from Epicodus course insructors and contributions from various peers.
+Lyrics-Matcher is a project from the Epicodus Android course designed as a learning tool developed over the course of the 5-week class by the author.
+Enter lyrics of a song into search to find song name, artist, and album.
+Save songs to a database.

 ## Installation Instructions